samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 As the characters fight monsters, you can reveal information to help the players make good choices, as described in the sections that follow.

-> ### Awarding Heroic Inspiration
->
+!!! note "Awarding Heroic Inspiration"
-> As discussed in the [Player's Handbook](/sources/dnd/phb-2024), [Heroic Inspiration](/sources/dnd/free-rules/rules-glossary#HeroicInspiration) is a reward you can give to characters when their players make the game more fun, exciting, and memorable for everyone at the table.
+    As discussed in the [Player's Handbook](/sources/dnd/phb-2024), [Heroic Inspiration](/sources/dnd/free-rules/rules-glossary#HeroicInspiration) is a reward you can give to characters when their players make the game more fun, exciting, and memorable for everyone at the table.
 Any player who makes the whole table erupt in laughter, cheers, or howls of surprise probably deserves Heroic Inspiration.

->
-> You can also use Heroic Inspiration to reward roleplaying, immersion in the game, and heroism.
+    You can also use Heroic Inspiration to reward roleplaying, immersion in the game, and heroism.
 Use it to incentivize the kind of behavior you want to see in your game, such as acting in character, taking risks, thinking strategically, cooperating well, or embracing the tropes of a particular genre.
 Make sure your use of Heroic Inspiration is aligned with the expectations you set out at the start of your game (see "[Ensuring Fun for All](/sources/dnd/dmg-2024/the-basics#EnsuringFunforAll)" in [chapter 1](/sources/dnd/dmg-2024/the-basics)).

 #### Loss of Hit Points